Dmallesh/BookStore/README.md

 Note:
-Design document BookStore_Design.pdf is added in the project directory SQLite3 DB - BookStore.db file is the project directory used to save/retrieve the data BookStore.postman_collection.json in the project directory can used to validate/run data operations on the API Unit test file is saved under '/tests' project directory
+Design document BookStore_Design.pdf is added in the project directory Project Database is SQLite3 BookStore.db.
+File is added in the project directory.
+BookStore.postman_collection.json in the project directory can be used to validate/run data operations on the API Unit test file is saved under '/tests' project directory